-The top-level events such as those in the MSA British Cross Country Championship take place on off-road course of up to 10 miles in length.
+The top-level events such as those in the Motorsport UK British Cross Country Championship take place on off-road course of up to 10 miles in length.
 A ‘bogey’ time, called the Penalty Free Time Allowance (PFTA) is set for the course.
 Each competitor completes the course several times and is given penalties for exceeding the bogey.
 As with rallying, the winner is the competitor with the smallest aggregate time penalty.

 Trials feature courses, called sections, marked out by a series of gates.
 The further you get through each section without stopping or hitting the gate, the lower the penalty.